RaspberryPiFoundation/webdev-curriculum/en-GB/Project Showcase/Project Showcase.md

 ## Challenge: Improve Your Showcase {.challenge}

 Use the CSS you have learnt to make your page more interesting.
-Try changing the background color of the page or the font used for the headings.
+Try changing the background colour of the page or the font used for the headings.

 You can also add some information about each project and what you liked about making it.